reidlai/cloudedge-template/README.md

 # Cloudedge Template

-Cloud-agnostic edge infrastructure managed by OpenTofu, providing secure ingress with optional WAF, load balancing, and Private Service Connect (PSC) connectivity for backend applications.

 ## Overview

-Vibetics CloudEdge provides a **modular secure baseline infrastructure** for deploying applications behind a unified edge security layer.
+CloudEdge Template provides a **modular secure baseline infrastructure** for deploying applications behind a unified edge security layer.
 The current implementation focuses on GCP with planned expansion to AWS and Azure.

 **What This Project Provides** (Infrastructure-Only):